 A dear friend shared some of his experiences about suicide, and gave me some valuable insight into this devastating occurrence..
 He referred to it as ” death by suicide,” which I’m beginning to see creates such a different reaction in my head instead of saying ” committed suicide.”

-The phenomenon of stringing different words together, that somehow make this horror more palatable to injest… is much that I appreciate , and I welcomed him sharing his insight, and experiences trudging through this bog of despair.
+The phenomenon of stringing different words together, that somehow make this horror more palatable to ingest… is much that I appreciate , and I welcomed him sharing his insight, and experiences trudging through this bog of despair of suicide.

-While it’s beyond to even know how to move on past this, people somehow have, and do.. together, by sharing your persons’ life, and loving them while your heart is flattened by the grief of loss.
+While it’s beyond to even know how to move on past this, people somehow have, and do.. together, by sharing your persons’ life, and loving them while your heart is flattened by the grief of loss you press on.